7 wonderful walks in Dorset that are even better in the winter

 Lulworth Cove, Durdle Door and the Jurassic Coast

-Looking for a hilly walk along the coast to burn off that extra helping of Christmas pudding?
-This is the perfect Boxing Day ramnle to blow away the cobwebs, and it rewards your efforts with some spectacular views along the Jurassic Coast.
+Looking for a hilly walk to blow away the cobwebs?
+This is the perfect option, and it rewards your efforts with some spectacular views along the Jurassic Coast.

 Going up onto the downs you follow a long ridge before returning along the Jurassic Coast via the spectacular rock arch of Durdle Door, one of Dorset's most iconic geological features, continuing on to Lulworth Cove - probably the second most famous feature of this coastline, before a final climb over Bindon Hill.